autermann/SWE-Ingestion-Service/README.md

 * PUT [http://localhost:8082/cnc/api/streams/{streamName}](http://localhost:8082/cnc/api/streams/{streamName}) with `Content-Type` header `application/xml` changes the registered Stream 'streamName' according to the request body.
   Example Payload cf. POST on ```cnc/api/streams```

 ## Bugs and Feedback **TODO: fix this**
-Developer feedback goes a long way towards making this adapter even better.
-Submit a bug report or request feature enhancements to [via mail to s.jirka@52north.org](mailto:s.jirka@52north.org?Subject=SWE-Ingestion-Service) or open a issue on this github repository.
+Developer feedback goes a long way towards making this SWE-Ingestion-Service even better.
+Submit a bug report or request feature enhancements to [via mail to s.jirka@52north.org](mailto:s.jirka@52north.org?Subject=SWE-Ingestion-Service) or open an issue on this github repository.

 ## Funding
 **TODO: this**